 Jean-Luc Arnaud is historian and research director at the French National Center for Scientific Research (CNRS).
 He works at the Telemme laboratory of the Mediterranean House for Social Sciences (MMHS) of the Aix-Marseille University.
 During the past ten years, his work focused on on the uses of cartography throughout history.
 He is the founder and director of Carto Mundi, an online international platform for the digitalization of cartographic heritage.
-He is currently working on a book about the history of the map of France.
+He worked on a book about the history of the map of France.

 Jean-Marc Besse +

 Jean-Marc Besse is research director at the French National Center for Scientific Research (CNRS), where he is head of the team working on epistemology and history of geography (E.H.GO).
 He is professor of History of Geography at Pantheon-Sorbonne University in Paris and professor of Cultural History of Landscape at the National School of Landscape Architecture in Versailles and Marseille.
 He is editor of the magazine Carnets du paysage.
 His work focuses on epistemological, historical and anthropological questions around geography.
 He also works on concepts and representations of space and landscape in modern and contemporary history.
 He worked on an exhibition that opened in 2019 at the Mucem in Marseille, "The Time of the Island" (co-curated with Guillaume Monsaingeon).